yacki/ipcn/README.md

 ****
 There are more than 3800 subnets in China.
 I compressed them to 60 subnets.
-If you want to use full version, tell me.
+If you want to use full version, run addroute_full.bat

 ====